Winter (2009 film): Plot

 Ramdas gets a call from ACP Saju Paul who warns him that there have been strange attacks in the area near his house.
 Ramdas and his family continue to be terrorized by strange incidents.
 One night, the villagers bring an injured child to Ramdas's house, but he is unable to save her in time.
 The child has a deep cut in her neck, who Ramdas notices is similar to the one on the serial killer's victims.
 Next day, Ramdas is visited by a villager who reports that there have been new cases of attacks similar to the night before, and points out the similarity to the old killer's Modus operandi.
 Ramdas reports his suspicion to Saju Paul who dismisses it, insisting they confirmed the death of the previous killer.
 The police nevertheless hire Dr Vinod to look into the psychology of the killer.
 Dr Vinod after investigating confirms that the handprints of the new killer is different from the previous killer, and concludes that the killer is a copycat killer who wants to take over the role of the previous killer.
 He also advises Ramdas that his family may be in danger and to move from the house.
 The police begin a manhunt for the killer.

 The night before they move to another house, Ramdas is called to the hospital.
 He advises Shyama to invite Stalin over for safety.
 Shyama is seen being stalked by a mysterious presence in the house.
 She goes over to Stalin's house, only to find Stalin stabbed to death.
 Shyama gathers the kids and calls Ramdas, who requests the police to go rescue Shyama.
 Saju Paul picks up Shyama and the kids to take them to a safe house, but are stopped on the road by the killer.
 The killer defeats the police but Shyama gets away and runs to the forest with the kids.
 After not hearing from them for some time, Ramdas drives over to the house.
 Meanwhile, Shyama is attacked and falls unconscious and the children are chased by the killer.
 One child makes it safely back to the road and is rescued by Ramdas.
 Ramdas goes in search of the others, and rescues his other daughter from the killer.
 He hits the killer over the head with a rock.
 Ramdas rescues Shyama and the kids and begin driving away, but are stopped by the injured but alive killer.
 Ramdas finishes him off by running him over with his car.

-The film ends with Saju calling Ramdas on the phone to inform him that got promoted to Commissioner.
+The film ends with Saju calling Ramdas on the phone to inform him that he got promoted to Commissioner.
 When asked if he still lives at Hillview, Ramdas says that he feels very happy in the house now that the danger is gone, and he plans to stay there.
 The camera zooms out to show another mysterious figure standing in front of the house.